gongloo/OutEquipAC/README.md

 A read-only serial log is available via the standard serial interface on the microcontroler.

 > [!CAUTION]
-> Never connect a USB interface to a microcontroller when powered externally, as would be the case when powered via the 5V and Ground pins on the control board.
-Doing so is likely to cause irreversible damage to your computer, microcontroller, and control board.
+> To avoid frying your devices, **never connect a USB interface to a microcontroller when powered externally**, as would be the case when powered via the 5V and Ground pins on the control board.